silveriac/BaSP-B2022-Etapa1S2-EricS/README.md

  *Employees* <br/>
   ```
-  If you're an employee, your project manager will asign you projects.
- Once you open your account, you can add the amount of hours you've worked and the corresponding date.
+  Click on "Sign up" to create an account, once you have created ann account,  your project manager will asign you projects.
+You can add the amount of hours you've worked and the corresponding date and project.
  ```

  *Project Managers*  <br/>